gyselroth/docxBox/README.md

 #### Replacement Pre/Post Marker
 Batch templating makes use of "marker" strings.
-Markers are temporarily inserted and can subsequently be replaced again at the next (or another later) step of the batch sequence, by another generic element.
+Markers are temporarily inserted and can subsequently be replaced again at the next (or another later) step of the batch sequence, by other generic content.

 **Rules:**
 * Markers can be added **before** (key: ``pre``) and **after** (key: ``post``) the actual generic replacement content
 * Markers can either be of the type ``text`` or ``paragraph`` (or ``p``) to insert surrounding line-breaks, and contain a textual identifier
-* Marker identifiers can use any text, but it should be distinct within the document
+* Marker identifiers can use any text (but should be distinct within the document)

 ##### Example: Replace string by header and table containing images